Kyle Smith (basketball): Washington State

 On March 27, 2019, Smith was named as the 19th head coach of Washington State, agreeing to a six-year contract worth $1.4 million annually.
 He was formally introduced at a press conference on April 1, 2019.
-In his first season at Washington State, Smith led the Cougars to a 6-12 conference record(16-16 overall), their best since 2011-12.
+In his first season at Washington State, Smith led the Cougars to a 6–12 conference record(16–16 overall), their best since 2011–12.
 In the first round of the Pac-12 tournament, Washington State beat Colorado, their first win in the conference tournament in over 10 years.
-In September 2021, Smith signed a contract extension through the 2026-27 season.
+In September 2021, Smith signed a contract extension through the 2026–27 season.

-During the 2021-22 season, Smith led the Cougars to their first winning record in conference play (11-9) in 14 years (2007-08).
+During the 2021–22 season, Smith led the Cougars to their first winning record in conference play (11–9) in 14 years (2007–08).
 The Cougars followed up their regular season success with a win in the Pac-12 tournament before losing to eventual runner-up UCLA.
 Following that, an NIT berth as a No. 4 seed gave the Cougs their first postseason bout in 11 years.
-Their first round win against Santa Clara (63-50) notched their first 20-win season since 2010-11.
+Their first round win against Santa Clara (63–50) notched their first 20-win season since 2010–11.

+During the 2023–24 season, Smith led the Cougars to their most successful season since the 2007–08 season, with a 25–10 overall record, and a 14–6 record in the Pac-12.
+Predicted in the preseason to finish 10th in the Pac-12, Smith and the Cougars finished second, behind Arizona.
+Under his leadership, the Cougars swept top-10 ranked Arizona, their first time doing so since the 2009–10 season.
+The Cougars beat Stanford in the first round of the Pac-12 tournament before losing to eventual runner-up Colorado.
+Smith helped secure the Cougars' first NCAA Tournament bid in 16 years, a remarkable turnaround for a long-struggling Cougars team.
+The Cougars beat Drake in the first round, and lost to Iowa State in the second.
+Two days after their loss to Iowa State, Smith was named the head coach at Stanford.

+Stanford

+On March 25, 2024, Smith was named the head coach at Stanford.
+The 2024–25 season is the university's first as part of the Atlantic Coast Conference.